kavanaricklyles/ppg-wp/README.md

 ## Customization

-Adjusting the results of the passphrase generator could be sone using a text editor or the wordpress plugin editor.
+Adjusting the results of the passphrase generator could be done using a text editor or the wordpress plugin editor.
 If you want just words and places you can remove the $num, $numa, $numb, $numc and $char.
 The $chara provides the space in between the words, places, numbers and characters.

-You must always make sure the is a . in between each functions.
+You must always make sure there is a . in between each functions.

 Example: